Personal loans

 If you find an error, you can dispute it by contacting the reporting company online, by phone, or by mail, and providing documentation that supports your dispute.

-You may feel inclined to close accounts you aren’t using, but it’s actually beneficial to keep older accounts open.
-This is because closing inactive accounts can increase your credit utilization rate and shorten your overall credit history—two things you want to avoid to maintain a healthy score.
+You may feel inclined to close accounts you aren’t using, but it’s beneficial to keep older accounts open.
+This is because closing inactive accounts can increase your credit utilization rate, take away from your credit mix, and shorten your overall credit history—two things you want to avoid to maintain a healthy score.

 When building credit history, keep your oldest accounts open as long as you can.
 Using an old card for small balances (that you pay off in full when it’s due) helps it remain active and contribute positively to your score.